real2two/discordeno-template/README.md

 });

 // Create message collector
-const collector =
+const collector = await client.collectors.components.createOriginalInteraction(
-  await client.collectors.components.createOriginalInteraction(
   interaction,
   {
     // expiresIn is the amount of seconds the collector has until the message expires and disables components.
     expiresIn: 30,

     // events has the message collector events:
     events: {
       // When a component is executed, this function is ran:
       collect: (interaction) => {
-          console.log(
-            "Clicked button with ID",
+        console.log("Clicked button with ID", interaction.data);
-            interaction.data,
-          );
         interaction.respond("Disabling collector...");

         collector.end(); // Executes end event (which disables the components as well)
         // collector.remove(); // Skips end event (aka it wont disable components by default) },
       /*
           end: () => {
             // You need to put this on the top to use this function:
             // import { disableNonPersistentComponents } from "@/discordeno-helpers"